Five steps to setting smart goals for saving money

 Step 1: Visualise your goals

 What does your ideal life look like?
-Does it include being debt-free?
+Does it include paying off your credit card debts or improving your credit score?
 Perhaps there are places you’d like to visit, concerts you’d like to attend, sports or hobbies you’d like to try.
 You might see yourself driving a new car or a boat or renovating your home.
 Your dream could be to send your kids to a different school or take them on a holiday.

 Think big and small.
-Your goals do not have to be long-term or complicated to be worthwhile.
+Your personal goals do not have to be long-term or complicated to be worthwhile.
 In fact, it’s important to have a mix of goals.
-This is your life and your financial goals are yours for the choosing!
+This is your life and your financial goals are yours for the choosing.
+And be sure to set actionable and measurable goals; a vague goal is the hardest to reach.

 Step 2: Get practical about your money goals